CAFapi/querybuilder/README.md

                         { "FILE_PATH", new List<string>() { "//alpha-agent04/EnronData/Deleted Items/Cheryl N_kv191.msg" } },
                         { "REPOSITORY_ID", new List<string>() { "101" } },
                         { "TITLE", new List<string>() { "Cheryl Nelson - Working From Home" } },
                         { "CONTENT", new List<string>() { "Good Afternoon all!
-I just received a call from Cheryl detailing that she will be working from home " +
+I just received a call from Cheryl detailing"
+                        + " that she will be working from home on a project for Frank Sayre."
-                        "on a project for Frank Sayre.
-If you need to reach her you may call her at home at (713)785-6152.
-If you need further assistance, " +
+                        + "If you need to reach her you may call her at home at (713)785-6152." } }
-                        "please feel free to contact me directly.
-Thank you for your attention to this matter.  \n\nKeegan\n" +
-                        "Enron Wholesale Services\n713-345-3317\n\n***********\nEDRM Enron Email Data Set has been produced in EML, PST and NSF format by ZL Technologies, Inc. " +
-                        "This Data Set is licensed under a Creative Commons Attribution 3.0 United States License <http://creativecommons.org/licenses/by/3.0/us/> . " +
-                        "To provide attribution, please cite to \"ZL Technologies, Inc. (http://www.zlti.com)." } }
                     }
                 },
                 {